DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

-# peppercorn -- domain-level reaction enumerator
+# peppercornenumerator -- domain-level reaction enumerator

 This package predicts the set of possible reactions between a set of initial nucleic acid complexes.
 Complexes are comprised of strands, which are